 The wildlife refuge at Tinicum is open every day of the year from sunrise to sunset, free of charge.
 The Visitor Center and outdoor restrooms are generally accessible during daylight hours and signage exists throughout the park to guide and inform.

 There are two entrances to wildlife refuge.
-The eastern entrance to the refuge is located at 86th Street and Lindbergh Boulevard in Southwest Philadelphia, and provides access to the Visitor Center, walking trails, fishing access points, and wildlife observation structures.
-If arriving by car, there’s ample parking at the Visitor Center.
+The primary entrance on the eastern side of the refuge is located at 86th Street and Lindbergh Boulevard near the airport.
+This entrance provides access to the Visitor Center, wildlife observation structures, as well as trails and fishing areas.
+There’s ample parking at the Visitor Center.